nicevo/chat-bot/index.md

 *   We don’t specify our bot’s credentials in the source code (that way we can publish our source code without divulging the bot’s credentials, i.e. its secret password).
 *   We make sure that the application, i.e. the bot, starts by telling the app company (i.e. Kik or Telegram) that it is alive and can receive messages.

-# Challenges

-We don't like the words "assignments" or "tasks".
-Talking about "challenges" sounds more fun.

-This tutorial on chat bot development consists of three challenges:

-*   Challenge 1: Try running a web service on your own computer.
-This is just to make sure you have all the necessary tools installed on your computer.
-*   Challenge 2: Create a web service in "the cloud" and which can be used by anyone in the world.
-*   Challenge 3: Create a chat bot, which is actually a web service, which lives in "the cloud".
-It is either a Kik bot or a Telegram bot.

 # Software Requirements